 Cultivation: The preference is partial to full sun, moist to mesic conditions, and loamy or rocky soil that contains organic material.
 At a dry sunny site, there is a tendency for the leaves to wilt and the flowerheads may not develop properly.
 This coneflower requires cross-pollination with genetically distinct plants to produce viable seeds.

 Range & Habitat: Sullivant's Coneflower is an uncommon native wildflower that is found primarily in scattered counties in the eastern half of Illinois (see Distribution Map).
-Habitats of this coneflower are rather variable: they include moist rocky woodlands, savannas and barrens, woodland openings and edges, moist meadows and prairies, limestone glades, moist rocky ledges, fens, and swamps.
+Habitats of this coneflower are rather variable: they include moist rocky woodlands, savannas and barrens, woodland openings and edges, moist meadows, limestone glades, moist rocky ledges, fens, hillside seeps, and swamps.
 Sullivant's Coneflower is typically found in high quality natural habitats, but it will temporarily colonize open disturbed areas.

 Faunal Associations: Like other Rudbeckia spp., the showy flowerheads of Sullivant's Coneflower attract their fair share of pollinating insects; both nectar and pollen are available as floral rewards.
 Floral insect visitors include bees (leaf-cutting bees, Andrenid bees, Halictid bees), small butterflies and skippers, various flies (especially Syrphid flies and bee flies), and sometimes beetles (soldier beetles, weevils).
 Several moth caterpillars are known to feed on Rudbeckia spp.; they are usually found on the flowerheads, and include such species as Chlorochlamys chloroleuca (Blackberry Looper Moth), Eupithecia miserulata (Common Eupithecia), Synchlora aerata (Wavy-Lined Emerald), and Homoeosoma electellum (Sunflower Moth).
 Mammalian herbivores that browse on the foliage include deer, rabbits, groundhogs, cattle, and other farm animals.